So, what is a sales strategy really?

 If there’s one sales strategy that’s the most obvious and the most overlooked, then it’s seeking referrals.

-You’d be surprised to know that about 91% of customers are open to giving referrals to salespeople, but just 11% of salespeople actively seek referrals.
+You’d be surprised to know that, according to research, about 91% of customers are open to giving referrals to salespeople, but just 11% of salespeople actively seek referrals.

 In addition, 84% of B2B executives start their buying journey based on a referral — which means that not seeking referrals is a huge sales opportunity gone to waste.